Pacific-Child/pacific/README.md

 ### Development
 1. Install Node.js if needed
 2. Run `npm install`
+3. Run `npm run setup` to pull content from Dato CMS.
 3. Run `npm start` to start a development server and build on code changes

 ### Deployment